2 Days in Belfast with Kids

 W5

-In the afternoon, I left the family to go see the Game of Thrones: The Touring Exhibition, which was visiting Belfast until September 8, 2019.
+In the afternoon, I left the family to go see the Game of Thrones: The Touring Exhibition, which was visiting Belfast at the time of our family trip.

 W5 Belfast is a great thing to do in Belfast with kids on a rainy day.
 Our kids had a great time!